 So we took the image again at a medium compression rate and as you can see below, the quality looks good now and the file size is 151 KB, which is acceptable for a high-resolution photo.
 This is almost 4x smaller than the original photo with low compression.
 Typically simpler images like PNGs should be under 100 KB or less for best performance.

-Lossless – this is a filter that compresses the data.
+Lossless: This is a filter that compresses the data.
 This doesn’t reduce the quality but it will require the images to be uncompressed before they can be rendered.
 You can perform a lossless compression on your desktop using tools such as Photoshop, FileOptimizer, or ImageOptim.
-Some plugins will apply Gzip compression to images (minify them).

 It’s best to experiment with your compression techniques to see what works best for each image or format.
 If your tools have the option make sure you save the image for web.
 This is an option in many image editors and will give you the quality adjustments so you can perform optimal compression.
 You’ll lose some of the quality, so experiment to find the best balance you can without making the images ugly.